mdbootstrap/mdb-ui-kit/README.md

 The things to do are a lot and the time is little, if you are a passionate developer with experience with Bootstrap and Material Design for Bootstrap and you have some spare time, please consider becoming a contributor of this project!
-If you are interested contact @FezVrasta or just adopt one of our [issues](https://github.com/mdbootstrap/bootstrap-material-design/issues).
+If you are interested contact @MDBootstrap or just adopt one of our [issues](https://github.com/mdbootstrap/bootstrap-material-design/issues).

 If you like this project you may support it by [donating](https://www.paypal.me/fezvrasta), starring this repository or reporting issues.
 All issues filed should be reduced to a [CodePen](https://codepen.io/rosskevin/pen/eJMMVB) test case where possible.